Arachalev/Arachalev/README.md

 :wave: I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Lagos,Nigeria.

-- :telescope: I’m working as a Engineer, curently specialised on the Frontend and Mobile.
+- :telescope: I’m working as a Mobile Engineer, and curently specialised on the Frontend and Mobile.
+I'm also currently learning Rust.

 - :seedling: Upskilling, Technical Writing and learning about new technologies.